Soumyadeep-Chakravarti/Project-COBALT/docs/README.md

 **Nexus** is the foundational pillar implemented in **Java**.
 While other layers handle the "thinking," Nexus handles the **mechanical reality** of cross-language execution.

 * **State Persistence:** Unlike ephemeral scripts, Nexus maintains a persistent JVM-based state machine that tracks the health of all external language processes.
-* **Environment Provisioning:** It dynamically generates the necessary environment variables, pathing, and dependency contexts required for a specialist (e.g., a Julia environment or a Rust binary) to run without host pollution.
+* **Environment Provisioning:** It dynamically generates the necessary environment variables, pathing, and dependency contexts required for a specialist to run without host pollution.
 * **The Common Tongue:** It acts as the primary orchestrator for **FFI (Foreign Function Interface)** and **Internal RPC**.
-It ensures that data structures passed from a Go-based network service are correctly interpreted by a C-based hardware hook.
+It ensures data structures passed from a Go network service are correctly interpreted by a C-based hardware hook.
-* **Standalone Capability:** It is designed as an independent library/service, allowing for polyglot interop even outside the full COBALT stack.
+* **Standalone Capability:** Designed as an independent library/service, allowing for polyglot interop even outside the full COBALT stack.

 ---

 ## 4. THE EXECUTION LOOP (INTENT TO ACTION)
 The system operates on a strict **Evaluation $\rightarrow$ Provisioning $\rightarrow$ Execution** pipeline to ensure that no code is run without total environmental control.

-1.  **Selection (L06):** The Orchestrator analyzes the task and selects the optimal language specialists.
-If the task is a matrix calculation with a security requirement, it flags **Julia** and **Rust**.
+1.  **Selection (L06):** The Orchestrator analyzes the task and selects the optimal language specialists. (e.g., Julia for spatial math, C for the AR-OS render).
-2.  **Bridge Construction (L03):** **Nexus** establishes the communication bridge.
-It provisions the virtual memory space or RPC sockets needed for these two distinct runtimes to share data.
+2.  **Bridge Construction (L03):** **Nexus** establishes the communication bridge, provisioning the virtual memory or RPC sockets needed for distinct runtimes to share data.
 3.  **Integrity Check (L04):** The **Guardian** performs a SHA-256 verification of the generated logic and the Nexus-provisioned environment to prevent injection.
 4.  **Process Dispatch (L02/L01):** The task is dispatched to the Foundation layer.
 Nexus monitors the process lifecycle, while the Bare Metal layer manages CPU priority and GPU scheduling.
 5.  **Audit Commit (L04/L08):** Upon completion, the result is piped back through the Nexus, verified, and committed to the Temporal Layer for historical audit.